 This course will examine scriptures of various world religious traditions and the meaning they can hold for the reader with a view toward gaining a richer understanding of various Eastern traditions.

-REL 4100 - The Theology of Film
+REL 4100 - Theology of the Film

 A study of religious themes as seen in the modern cinema.